kaaron22/TriathlonTracker/resources/design-document.md

-# Fitness Tracker (to be determined)
+# Fitness Tracker

 ## 1. Problem Statement

-Fitness Tracker Unlimited is a service featuring several ways to track your personal fitness goals.
+Fitness Tracker is a service featuring several ways to track your personal health and fitness goals.
 Our goal is to design and develop a web-based Java application that is easy to use, reliable, and provides users with the tools they need to achieve their fitness goals.
-The application should allow users to track their workouts and nutrition, set and monitor their progress towards their goals, and view analytics and insights to help them make data-driven decisions about their fitness routines.
+The application should allow users to track their workouts and nutrition, and view history to help them make data-driven decisions about their health and fitness routines.

 ## 2. Top Questions to Resolve in Review